ULL-MII-SYTWS/vuepress-apuntes/docs/src/drafts/gh-exercises.md

 ## Add a Reply to a Comment in a Discussion

-Using the GH GraphQL API write  gh scripts to add a comment to a discussion.
+Using the GH GraphQL API write  gh scripts to

+* Get the discussions of some repo
+* Get the comments in a discussion
+* Add a reply to a comment in a discussion

 See the sections [Mutation](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#mutation) and the section [Add Reply to Discussion Comment](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#add-reply-to-discussion-comment) of the [GraphQL Examples chapter](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#graphql-examples)